North East Zone women's cricket team: History

 Before the 2022–23 season, inter zonal cricket in India had consisted of five teams, representing the Central, East, North, South and West zones.
 With the addition of Arunachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland and Sikkim to the BCCI ahead of the 2018–19 season, a new zone was required when zonal cricket returned in 2022–23.
 Therefore, the North East Zone cricket team was created in both men's and women's cricket.
 The North East Zone women's cricket team first competed at the inaugural inter zonal T20 competition, the 2022–23 Women's Senior Inter Zonal T20.
 They finished sixth in the tournament, losing all of their matches.
 In February 2023, the 2022–23 Women's Senior Inter Zonal One Day tournament took place, in which they again finished sixth, losing all of their matches.

 Players

 Current squad

-Based on squad announced for the 2022–23 season.
+Based on squad announced for the 2023–24 season.
+Players in bold have international caps.